fnl/medic/README.rst

 ============================

-Please be aware that the MEDLINE baseline **is not unique**, meaning that it contains a few records multiple times (see the above notice about the VersionID).
+Please be aware that the MEDLINE baseline **is not unique**, meaning that it contains a few records multiple times (see the above notice about the ``VersionID`` above).

 For example, in the 2013 baseline, PMID 20029614 is present ten times in the baseline, each version at a different stage of revision.
-Because it is the first entry (in the order they appear in the baseline files) without a VersionID that seems to be the relevant record, it is possible to filter these duplicates while doing a ``parse``, ``insert`` or ``update`` by using the ``--uniq`` option.
-This will simply skip citations that have a VersionID other than `1`.
+Because it is the first entry (in the order they appear in the baseline files) without a ``VersionID`` that seems to be the relevant record, it ``medic`` by default filters citations with other versions than "1".
+If you want to actually parse other versions of a citation, use the option ``--all``.

 To quickly load a parsed dump into a PostgreSQL DB on the same machine, do::

-    for table in records descriptors qualifiers authors sections databases identifiers chemicals;
+    for table in records descriptors qualifiers authors sections databases \
+    identifiers chemicals;
       do psql medline -c "COPY $table FROM '`pwd`/${table}.tab';";
     done

+For the update files, you need to go one-by-one, adding them in order, and using the flag ``--update`` when parsing the XML.
+After parsing an XML file and *before* loading the dumps, run ``psql medline -f delete.sql`` to get rid of all entities that are being updated or should be removed (PMIDs listed as ``DeleteCitation``\ s).